 WIDA is housed in the Wisconsin Center for Education Research at the University of Wisconsin-Madison, one of the oldest, largest and most productive education research centers in the world.

-The WIDA International School Consortium boasts more than 400 members in more than 100 countries.
+The WIDA International School Consortium boasts approximately 500 members in more than 100 countries.
 Explore our member list to find schools near you.

 What members say...